arvid220u/skanepolisen/README.md

 ## Deployment

-On DigitalOcean, using CoreOS droplet.
-Installing docker-compose by following instructions from https://www.vultr.com/docs/installing-docker-compose-on-coreos.
+On DigitalOcean, using Docker droplet.
+Clone this repo, configure the `.env` file, check the other environment variables and then start compose in detached mode: `docker-compose -f docker-compose.prod.yml -d up`.
 Ideally, the database should be more persistent than this, but it's fine.

 ## Proposed Rule Changes